NightmaREE3Z/MV3-Download-Manager/README.md

 No active downloads or cleared downloads.

 Yellow:
-A download is in progress.
+Download is in progress.

 Green:
-A download is complete.
+Download is complete.

 Acknowledgments: